ds4dm/ZERO/docs/support_files/_EPECShell.rst

 Command-line interface
 =====================================

-EPECSolve has a command line interface built on top of the standard modeling paradigm (see documentation for src/Models.cpp).
-Once the executable is compiled via ``make compileEPEC``, the user can run EPECSolve with: ``./EPEC $options``.
+EPECs have a command line interface built on top of the standard modeling paradigm (see :cpp:class:`Models::EPEC`).

 The following I/O options are available: